The Co-Production of Service: Modeling Services in Contact Centers Using Hawkes Processes: Introduction

-Most research on service systems assumes that service duration is some random variable; only a few attempts have been made to partition service duration into its finer elements.
-Most research that has attempted to partition the service duration uses the tasks that comprise the service as its basic elements, and views service as a part of a larger activity network \citep[e.g.,][]{Mandelbaum1998}.
-In contrast, in this paper, we focus on building stochastic process models for service interaction by capturing the collaborative communication structure between the customer and the service agent.
-This view draws its inspiration from the literature about service ``co-production," meaning that the customer and the agent collaborate to produce the service.
-The fundamental role a customer plays in service system is of course well known; early definitions of the service economy noted that ``productivity in many service industries is dependent in part on the knowledge, experience, and motivation of the consumer'' \citep{fuchs1968service}.
-The idea that the customer-agent service interaction should be considered in operational models of service systems was suggested by \citet{Roels2014}, albeit from a strategic view of the service design and of the division of labor.
-In this paper, we suggest that the co-produced service should be viewed as a two dimensional stochastic process that models the dyadic interaction of the customer and the agent.
-This enables us to take a refined view of the service process as it evolves within a single interaction, yielding a path dependent metric for the current level of service activity within a given conversation.
+By recognizing that service production is collaboratively achieved by the customer and the agent, our modeling philosophy also draws its inspiration from the literature about service \textit{co-production}.
+The fundamental role a customer plays in the service system is also well known; early definitions of the service economy noted that ``productivity in many service industries is dependent in part on the knowledge, experience, and motivation of the consumer'' \citep{fuchs1968service}.
+We suggest that the co-produced service process should be modeled as a two dimensional stochastic process that captures the coupled interaction between the customer and the agent.
+We also go beyond proposing this stochastic model of co-produced service; we test the concept on real contact center data, showing the insights and value for operational decision making.